-If you’ve been around this site long enough, you’ll know that we are big fans here of using our no-knead brioche dough to make doughnuts.
-We’ve made jelly-filled doughnuts, mini-doughnuts, espresso-chocolate doughnuts, powdered sugar doughnuts, and even s’mores doughnuts.
+If you’ve been around this site long enough, you’ll know that we are big fans here of using our no-knead brioche dough to make donuts.
+We’ve made jelly-filled donuts, mini-donuts, espresso-chocolate donuts, powdered sugar donuts, and even s’mores donuts.
 But I firmly believe that there can’t be too many ways to enjoy one of our favorite treats, and so I bring you yet another recipe for warm, delicious circles of goodness.
 After reviving our spelt pizza dough a few weeks ago, I decided to try and come up with an enriched version of it; I like the flavor it lends to sweet confections, and it makes whatever I am baking a little more healthy, which is always a good thing.
-This dough is made with both spelt and all-purpose flour, and fries up light and tasty.
+These spelt donuts are made with both spelt and all-purpose flour, and fry up light and tasty.

 2 1/4 cups lukewarm water (about 100 degrees)